illia-sh/DevOps/README.md

   * You can do a git fetch at any time to update your remote-tracking branches under refs/remotes/<remote>/.
 This operation never changes any of your own local branches under refs/heads, and is safe to do without changing your working copy.
 I have even heard of people running git fetch periodically in a cron job in the background (although I wouldn't recommend doing this).
 A git pull is what you would do to bring a local branch up-to-date with its remote version, while also updating your other remote-tracking branches.

+#### 10.2 git vs svn
+  * Git is not better than Subversion.
+But is also not worse.
+It's different.The key difference is that Git is decentralized.
+  * Git tracks content rather than files
+  * SVN represents the most popular centralized version control system on the market.
+With a centralized system, all files and historical data are stored on a central server.
+And developers commit their changes directly to that central server repository.

 #### 11. Chef Best Practicies
 > https://github.com/pulseenergy/chef-style-guide
 > https://docs.chef.io/ruby.html#patterns-to-follow